Speedrunning-Tools/MC-Stronghold-Locator/README.md

 # Minecrat Sronghold Locator
 A tool to find the Stronghold entrance in Minecraft.
 This looks for the 4 4 area of the chunk your in.

-And no, you do not need a seed for this, onky the coords on where you are standing.
+And no, you do not need a seed for this, only the coords on where you are standing.

 # Dowloading Instructions (Windows)
-First, you need to have Python 3.x ot above to run the file. (.exe file soon!)
+First, you need to have Python 3.x or above to run the file. (.exe file soon!)

 Afer you have downloaded Python, go to command prompt and type `python`